RTippin/messenger/docs/Installation.md

 ### Implement our MessengerProvider contract for each provider registered

 - Each provider you define will need to implement our [`MessengerProvider`][link-messenger-contract] contract.
 We include a [`Messageable`][link-messageable] trait you can use on your providers that will usually suffice for your needs.
 This trait has all the methods needed to satisfy the contract.
-- You will typically want to override our `getProviderSettings()` method per provider you register.
+- You should override our `getProviderSettings()` method on each provider model you register.
 - The `alias` will be auto-generated if null or not set.
 When auto-generating, we will use the lower-snake case of the model's name.

 ***Example:***